nasufsonmez/FeynRules/README.md

 **FeynRules Integration**: The notebook integrates seamlessly with FeynRules, using it to derive the Feynman rules for both tree and loop levels.

+The necessary files for the calculation such as the Lagrangian, the basis the model is defined and relevant definitions are defined in "**"2HDM**" folder."

+**How to run**

+$FeynRulesPath = SetDirectory["/Users/nsonmez/Downloads/feynrules-current"];
+<<FeynRules`
+SetDirectory["./2HDM"];

+There are some Mathematica® Notebooks that you can use to make the first calculations.
+Each corresponds to various parameters.

+2HDM.nb
+2HDM_feynrules.nb
+THDM.nb
+THDMv2.nb
+FeynRules.pars
+HillModel.nb
+SM.nb